 And Jayda Batchelder (Dallas-Ft.
 Worth ’09), who founded Education Opens Doors after she learned that in some schools, guidance counselors might have less than 40 minutes over the course of four years to speak to a student about their options after high school.
-She quickly banded together a group of alumni, including Sandra Godina (Dallas-Ft.
+She quickly banded together with a group of alumni, including Sandra Godina (Dallas-Ft.
 Worth ’13), to create a solution to ensure that all students have access to opportunity.
 Since 2012, the organization has supported 44,000 students.

 Family and community are closely held values in San Antonio, especially for the Teach For America alumni and corps members who see themselves reflected in the students they serve.
-David Nungary, a 2010 San Antonio alum serves as school principal at Bonham Academy, where he supports K-8 students, many of whom are English language learners.
+David Nungaray, a 2010 San Antonio alum serves as school principal at Bonham Academy, where he supports K-8 students, many of whom are English language learners.
 And Bianca Rosales, whose own grandparents attended the school where she now teaches as a 2017 corps member.
 Recognizing the role that strong female role models can play, Bianca created the She Is program at her school, to expose young girls to leaders within our community.